passcod/blograph/README.md

 - Blograph can and will show older versions of articles if that is so requested.
 If you do not want your typos or factual innacuracies to show up, use --amend and rebase.
-501 NOT IMPLEMENTED (YET)

 - Blograph does not use SASS, LESS, Stylus, or other CSS preprocessors.
   If you think you can convince me otherwise, shoot me an email at